Trump can’t stop tweeting about ever-bluer Virginia and its governor. But his campaign is quiet on TV.

 “A lot of people see in Virginia that the blue has gotten bluer, but the red has gotten redder, too,” said former Virginia attorney general Jerry Kilgore, a Republican and Trump supporter who grew up in the state’s far southwest corner.
 “There’s always a shot in Virginia just because Virginia is not a totally blue state.
 And if you look at the way Trump sort of slipped in [a win in] like a Michigan and a Pennsylvania last time — overconfidence is a weakness.”

 Trump’s campaign is headquartered in Arlington.
-He owns a golf club in Sterling, a winery near Charlottesville.
+He owns a golf club in Sterling and a winery near Charlottesville.
 But his relationship to the state just across the Potomac from the White House is complicated.

 An early nod from Jerry Falwell, the now-disgraced ex-president of Liberty University in Lynchburg, coaxed evangelicals four years ago to embrace the thrice-married casino developer.
 A narrow win in Virginia’s GOP primary on Super Tuesday 2016 helped solidify Trump’s front-runner status.